The FAQ offer additional information on 5G in the sections technology, antennas, frequency allocations, licences and responsibilities.

 The licences awarded in February 2019 are technology-neutral, so operators can choose whether they want to use them for 4G or 5G.

 No. The "Mobile radio and radiation working group" (only available in German, French and Italian) has the task of evaluating the medium- and long-term development of mobile radio technologies and analysing the associated risks and needs.
-Its work will have no direct effects on the current general framework.
 See also the detailed explanations of the FOEN (only available in German, French and Italian).

 The construction and operation of new antennas, as well as the radiation limits, are already regulated within the current legal framework.
 This framework also applies to 5G.